image compressor

 Balanced/Aggressive: re-encode image data for stronger compression.

-Tip: If a HEIF file fails on your browser or target app, convert it to JPG or PNG and then compress.
+Tip: If a HEIF file fails on your browser or target app, convert it to JPG or PNG first using the Image Converter, then compress.

 Troubleshooting & FAQ